joelchambers144/ml-miami-compound-flood-predictions/README.md

 `conda env create -f environment.yml`
 2. Activate the environment
 `conda activate conda-flood`
-3. If you need to add or remove any libraries from the environment, run the command below `conda env update --name conda-flood --file environment.yml --prune`
+3. If you need to add or remove any libraries from the environment, run the command: `conda env update --name conda-flood --file environment.yml --prune`

 ## How to run machine learning experiments